New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

-PolicyLayer enforces YAML-defined rate limits on MCP tool calls.
-Rate limits can be set per tool, per agent, or globally — for example, 60 calls per minute for read_file, 10 per minute for write_file, 100 per minute across all tools.
+PolicyLayer enforces policy-defined rate limits on MCP tool calls.
+Limits can be set per tool, per grant, or across all tools — for example, 60 calls per minute for read_file, 10 per minute for write_file, 100 per minute across all tools.
 When the limit is exceeded, PolicyLayer denies the call and returns a structured error to the client.

 FREQUENTLY ASKED QUESTIONS